Bamboo Texts of Guodian: Content

 There are in total about 804 bamboo slips in this cache, including 702 strips and 27 broken strips.
 The bamboo slip texts consist of three major categories, which include the earliest manuscripts of the received text of the Tao Te Ching, one chapter from the Classic of Rites, content from the Classic of History and other writings.
-After restoration, these texts were divided into eighteen sections, and have been transcribed into standard Chinese and published under the title Chu Bamboo Slips from Guodian in May 1998.
-The slip-texts include both Taoist and Confucian works, many previously unknown, and the discovery of these texts in the same tomb has contributed fresh information for scholars studying the history of philosophical thought in ancient China.
+After restoration, these texts were divided into eighteen sections, transcribed into standard Chinese and published under the title Chu Bamboo Slips from Guodian in May 1998.

+The slip-texts include both Taoist and Confucian works, many previously unknown, contributing fresh information for scholars studying the history of philosophical thought in ancient China.
 According to Gao Zheng from the Institute of Philosophy of the Chinese Academy of Social Sciences, the main part could have been teaching material used by the Confucianist Si Meng scholars of the Jixia Academy in the State of Qi.
 Qu Yuan, who was sent as an envoy to Qi, might have taken them back to Chu.

 Recent scholarship has questioned the value of categorizing works that date prior to pre-Han as strictly Confucian or Taoist.
 These categories only appeared during the Han and do not relate in any meaningful way to Guodian.
 The diversity of views represented in the tomb is a perfect example of the blurring of these lines.